dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

         args: [-v]
         always_run: true
         verbose: true
 ```
-*Here is the `.yaml` that we end up with, feel free to use it as a starting point for your own projects!*
+*Here is the `.yaml` that we end up with, feel free to use it as a starting point for your own python projects!*

 ### Pre-commit in action

-Now that tooling is ready, let's see what happens when we try to commit some code:
+Now that the tooling is ready, let's see what happens when we try to commit some code:

 {%include lazyload.html src = "/assets/img/precommit.webp" alt = "GIF showing the pre-commit hooks in action" title = "GIF showing the pre-commit hooks in action" caption = "Here we push a commit to our repository, and the pre-commit hooks run automatically, formatting our code and checking for errors.
 We can see that everything went through, hence the code is of good quality! if there were any errors, we would need to fix them and then run the commit again."%}

-Having these checks at every commit gives us precious guarantees about the quality of our code,
+Having these checks at every commit gives us precious guarantees on our code quality,
 but we can only rely on them if we are sure that everyone is using the same tools.
 This is why
 Poetry is so important: it allows us to bundle `pre-commit` with our project, so that everyone
-can run the hooks from day one!
+has to run the hooks from day *one*!

 ## Final thoughts